 In the beginning, a group of Scouters approached E. Merle Hildreth, the Council Executive with the thought that the Order of the Arrow could find a place in Mohegan Council.
 With the approval of the Camping and Activities Committee, Richard (Dick) George was appointed our first volunteer advisor.
 Professional Scouter, Jim Mollar, balanced out the team.

 On March 12, 1957, the first meeting was held at the Council Office on Main Street.
-Dick George, with three of the ten of the Founding Committee (Art Lovell, Dick Bates, and Roger Levesque) planned out responsibilities and roughed out how to get members into the Order.
+Dick George, with three of the ten of the Founding Committee (Art Lowell, Dick Gates, and Roger Levesque) planned out responsibilities and roughed out how to get members into the Order.
 After this meeting, elections were held in pioneer troops throughout the Council.
-The result gave us our charter members: Jerome R. George, Michael Petrowicz, Robert Wilson, Charles Carlson, Dana Jackola, Earl C. Scott, Bruce R. Jerrie, Howard Carlson, Richard Mercandante, William J. Thompson, Pierre Augher, George Avakian, and George Baxter.
+The result gave us our charter members: Jerome R. George, Michael Petrowicz, Robert Wilson, Charles Carlson, Dana Jackola, Earl C. Scott, Bruce R. Jerrie, Howard Carlson, Richard Mercandante, William J. Thompson, Pierre Augher, George Avakian, George Baxter, and Joseph Perry Jr.

 This is truly where our Lodge began for on Sunday after the Ordeal, the Lodge name was chosen: PACHACHAUG, Indian for TURNING POINT.
 This signified that membership in the Order and the Lodge is one of the turning points in a boy’s life, as it pledges him to dedicate himself to be unselfish in service and devotion, so far as in his power lies.
 Four Ordeals were held in 1957, our first year.
 We fulfilled the requirements for our charter, and were granted it by National on June 4, 1957.
 In our Ring, proud Arrowmen now sat through Ordeal ceremonies wearing the headbands and feathers of Native American traditions.